-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's complaints committee, which will be formed of three, impartial, governors, one of whom must be independent of the management and running of the academy.
-This is the final stage of the complaints procedure.
+If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a Governing Board Complaints' Panel, which will be formed of three, impartial, governors, one of whom must be independent of the management and running of the Academy.
+This is the final stage of the Complaints Procedure.

-A request to escalate to Stage 2 must be made to the Clerk, via the Academy office, within 3 Academy days of receipt of the Stage 1 response.
+A request to escalate to Stage 3 must be made to the Clerk, via the Academy office, within 3 Academy days of receipt of the Stage 2 response.